Frequently Asked Questions

 Lunch

-The children bring their own lunches from home.
-Refrigerators are provided for the storage of meats and dairy foods.
-The school provides a mid-morning snack which is always accompanied by 1% milk, 100% NSA juice, or water.
-Children and access to water on demand all day.
+The children bring their lunches from home.
+The school provides 1% or skim milk.
+The children may also drink water with their meals.
+Children have access to water on demand all day.

 Discipline Policy

-We believe that children learn by example, therefore the adults (staff) will serve as positive role models.
+We believe that children learn by example; therefore, the adults (staff) will serve as positive role models.
 Children will be taught positive ways to interact with their peers.
-Children's emotions will be labeled and they will learn acceptable ways to handle their emotions.
-Classrooms and schedules will be arranged so that children's needs can be met in a timely fashion.
+Children's emotions will be labeled, and they will learn acceptable ways to handle their feelings.
+Classrooms and schedules will be arranged to meet children's needs promptly.
 Rules will be consistent and enforced fairly.

 Encouragement and praise will be the basis of our discipline.
 Children will be "caught" being good and be praised for it.
-Inappropriate behavior that can be tolerated will be ignored and the staff will redirect the children whenever possible.
-When behavior is such that it cannot be tolerated, children will be spoken to calmly and given alternatives to the behavior that is unacceptable.
-If the child continues with the behavior they will be given a choices, warnings, and eventually a consequence.
+Inappropriate behavior that can be tolerated will be ignored, and the staff will redirect the children whenever possible.
+When behavior is such that it cannot be tolerated, children will be spoken to calmly and given alternatives to the unacceptable behavior.
+If the child continues with the behavior, they will be given choices, warnings, and, eventually, consequences.

-When a child exhibits aggressive behavior toward another child they will be asked to sit in "timeout" for a period of not longer than 1 minute/year of age.
+When a child exhibits aggressive behavior toward another child, they will be asked to sit in the “calm down corner” for no longer than 1 minute/year of age.
+The timeout will be within the view of the teacher.
 It will be made clear to the child the reason for their timeout.
-The timeout will be within view of the teacher.
-They will be asked to make amends to the other child by apologizing, getting a tissue for them, ice pack, etc., and will be guided to see alternate ways of appropriately handling a situation.
+They will be asked to make amends to the other child by apologizing, getting a tissue for them, an ice pack, etc., and will be guided to see alternate ways of appropriately handling a situation.